 In one sample search featuring a 10-day cruise in Barcelona, the Costco Travel package added a flight for 2 booked through British Airways (but operated by partners) and a night at the hotel Le Méridien Barcelona for $4,181 total.

-If I booked each aspect of that trip individually, rather than as a package through Costco Travel, the price breakdown was as follows:
+If I booked each aspect of that trip individually, rather than as a package through Costco, the price breakdown was as follows:

 That means Costco offered savings a saving of nearly $250!